westonganger/rails_template/README.md

 # Rails Starter App

-Are you sick of jumping through all the hoops of setting up a big Rails app only to throw the idea down the drain cause you got sick of it?

-Well now you dont have to because I have an easy to use Rails template that kicks ass for you and lets you focus only on the Product idea.
+An easy to use Rails template that kicks ass for you and lets you focus on the Product idea.

-Our template sets up a tons of essential app components for you to make your development pretty damn fast.
+Our template sets up a tons of essential components for you to make your development pretty damn fast.

-## Features

-- A default set of Models, Controllers, and Views
-- Integrated front-end libraries such as jQuery, Bootstrap 4, Font-awesome 4, Turbolinks, AdminLTE v3 to get started fast
-- `slim` HTML templating for ease of development
-- Plain `sprockets` handled Javascript (strongly recommended) and `webpacker` are both integrated
-- Simple front-end dependency management using a view partial that outputs <script> tags
-- File uploads are handled by `active_storage` with both remote and local options configured
-- Testing is setup with `minitest` and `capybara`
-- Deployment is handled with `mina`.
-Capistrano was not chosen because it has an rough outdated eco-system.
-- Zero-downtime restarts with `mina-ng-puma`
-- Server Configuration Helpers for `monit`, `nginx example`, `https ssl example`, `logrotate`, `backup example` is ready for you
-- ActionCable is disabled, you can enable it once you "actually" need it

-## Usage
+## Setting Up New App

 The following command creates a new app caled `rails_starter_app`